njtromp/cato/README.markdown

 ## Software
-* a program that reads the speed information from the GPS dongle and adjusts the speed of the electronic motor.
+* a program that reads the speed information from the GPS dongle and adjusts the speed of the electronic motor

 # Putting it all together
-Back In highschool I played a lot around with electronic components and used a soldering iron for repairing TVs, radios etc. The software would be the easiest part since I am a software engineer by trade.
+Back In highschool I played a lot around with electronic components and used a soldering iron for repairing TVs, radios etc. so with I little luck I should be able to pool it off.
+The software would be the easiest part since I am a software engineer by trade.

 # TODO
 * add architectural overview